Course Outline

 Format:

 Individually, you will explore a role or occupation in the Creative Industries and you will consider how this role or occupation plays an important part in your discipline.
-You will research the skills and qualities required in the occupation, and research and analyse career pathways, opportunities and challenges and present your findings as a written report.
+You will research the skills and qualities required in the occupation, and research and analyse career pathways, the typical employment model, opportunities and challenges and submit your findings as a written report.
 Students will have the opportunity to receive early feedback in Week 3 Tutorials.

 Criteria: